Sadiqabad Tehsil

 Sadiqabad is a tehsil located in Rahim Yar Khan District, Punjab province of Pakistan situated at the border of Sindh and Punjab.
 It is located on the east bank of the Indus River.

 Demographics

 Population

 At the time of the 2023 census, Sadiqabad tehsil had a population of 1,381,759 people.
+Majority of the population are Muslims (96%).
+Hinduism is practised by 3.46 % of the population.
+Other minorities include Christians and Ahmadiyyas.